Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 12.34.02 UTC
+- WIB: Minggu, 1 Februari 2026 14.02.31 UTC
-- WITA: Minggu, 1 Februari 2026 13.34.02 UTC
+- WITA: Minggu, 1 Februari 2026 15.02.31 UTC
-- WIT: Minggu, 1 Februari 2026 14.34.02 UTC
+- WIT: Minggu, 1 Februari 2026 16.02.31 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: attitude
+Kategori: motivational